OUTA welcomes court’s defence of taxpayers

 On the President’s opposition to the release of the report, Judge Dunstan Mlambo of the Pretoria High Court said a simple punitive costs order was not appropriate as this would make the taxpayer liable for the costs.
 “The conduct of the President and the context of the litigation he initiated requires a sterner rebuke,” said Judge Mlambo, referring to “objectionable conduct” by the President and his attempt “to stymie" the Public Protector's consitutional obligations.

-In the second judgment, the same court found that the President cannot himself appoint the judge to handle the commission of inquiry but must within 30 days appoint a judge selected by the Chief Justice.
+In the second judgement, the same court found that the President cannot himself appoint the judge to handle the commission of inquiry but must within 30 days appoint a judge selected by the Chief Justice.

-Today’s landmark decisions follow Friday’s judgment, also by Judge Mlambo,which also went against the President, and which referred to the President’s delaying tactics to frustrate any case against him.
+Today’s landmark decisions follow Friday’s judgement, also by Judge Mlambo,which also went against the President, and which referred to the President’s delaying tactics to frustrate any case against him.
 That matter cost both Shaun Abrahams and his predecessor Mxolisi Nxasana the job of National Director of Public Prosecutions and blocked Zuma from appointing the replacement as he is conflicted due to the looming criminal charges against him.
 It called the President’s actions as “reckless and unreasonable”.

-The Organisation Undoing Tax Abuse (OUTA) hopes that these three judgments will now encourage genuine action to overcome state capture, with an independent full judicial inquiry into state capture and the appointment of a chief prosecutor who will clean up the National Prosecuting Authority and get the much-delayed state capture cases underway.
+The Organisation Undoing Tax Abuse (OUTA) hopes that these three judgements will now encourage genuine action to overcome state capture, with an independent full judicial inquiry into state capture and the appointment of a chief prosecutor who will clean up the National Prosecuting Authority and get the much-delayed state capture cases underway.

-“These judgments are about the President’s attempt to frustrate criminal investigations against him over state capture and corruption.
+“These judgements are about the President’s attempt to frustrate criminal investigations against him over state capture and corruption.
 They are about ensuring that the President is equal before the law and removing the powers he is abusing to manipulate the legal processes against him,” says Theron.